If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Sports related injuries are commonly treated using the RICE method.
 This includes rest, applying ice to the injured area, compression and elevating the ankle.
 More serious sprains and injuries may require surgery, which could include arthroscopic and reconstructive surgery.
 Rehabilitation and therapy may also be required in order to get any recovering athlete to become fully functional again.
 Any unusual aches and pains an athlete sustains must be evaluated by a licensed, reputable medical professional.

-If you have any questions please feel free to contact our office located in Port Neches, TX .
+If you have any questions please contact our office located in Port Neches, TX .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Hammertoes often begin when there is an imbalance between the muscles and tendons that control toe movement.
 Over time, this imbalance causes the toe to bend downward at the middle joint, creating a fixed or flexible deformity.
 Wearing poorly fitting shoes can make the problem worse, especially styles that squeeze the toes or force them into an unnatural position.
 High arches, flat feet, and certain nerve or joint conditions can also contribute by changing the way pressure is distributed across the foot.
 As the toe becomes more rigid, it may rub against shoes, leading to corns, calluses, and pain.
 Early treatment can help prevent progression and may reduce the need for surgery.
 If you have a toe that is beginning to curl or cause discomfort, it is suggested that you see a podiatrist for a proper diagnosis and appropriate treatment.